Table of Contents

 The Ultimate Way to Read Sustainably

-Shopping for second-hand books is the most sustainable way to enjoy reading.
+Getting to a library might not be easy for you.
+Or you may prefer to keep your own shelves stock up for whatever reason.
+In this case, second-hand books still provide a sustainable way to enjoy reading.
 When you buy preloved, you cut out the need for new materials.
 It is usually much cheaper, or even free if you find a local book swap near you or online.
 And when you're done you can pass it on again.

 There are so many ways to shop for second-hand books near you.
 Let's explore the options.